7 tips for hiring drivers amidst the shortage

 The situation is worsening

 People are buying more goods than ever, and online shopping is booming: all those purchases aren’t going to transport themselves.
 We need more professional drivers than ever before.
 But unlike the constantly increasing number of goods, the number of available drivers has been decreasing for years.
-The IRU predicts that there will be 185,000 fewer road hauliers than needed in 2027.
+The IRU predicts that there will be 185,000 fewer lorry drivers than needed in 2027.

 There are lots of reasons for the decline in the number of lorry drivers.
 Some factors include

 - A lack of respect for the job

 - Inadequate compensation

 - Short delivery deadlines and too much overtime